Flights

 Words Without Borders interview Jennifer Croft

-Olga Tokarczuk is the author of nine novels, three short story collections and has been translated into forty-five languages.
+Olga Tokarczuk is the author of nine novels, three short story collections and has been translated into more than fifty languages.
 Her novel Flights won the 2018 International Booker Prize, in Jennifer Croft’s translation.
-In 2019, she was awarded the Nobel Prize in Literature.
+She is the recipient of the 2018 Nobel Prize in Literature.
+The Empusium is her fourth novel to appear in English with Fitzcarraldo Editions.

 Jennifer Croft is the recipient of Fulbright, PEN, and National Endowment for the Arts grants, as well as the Michael Henry Heim Prize, and her translations from Polish, Spanish, and Ukrainian have appeared in the New York Times, n+1, Electric Literature, The New Republic, BOMB, Guernica, and elsewhere.
 She holds a Ph.D. from Northwestern University and an M.F.A. from the University of Iowa.
 She is a founding editor of The Buenos Aires Review.